 You are required to enrol every year until your degree is conferred by Senate.
 Self-funded students are required to pay fees in order to enrol.
 If you are sponsored then you are required to provide a letter from your sponsor to confirm this.
-Please remember that not enrolling means that you will not be a registered student of UWS and therefore you will not be able to use School or University facilities; you will also not be eligible to submit your thesis for examination.
+Please remember that not enrolling means that you will not be a registered student of UWS and therefore you will not be able to use School or University facilities; you will also not be eligible to submit your thesis for examination or continue your research programme.
 Also, please keep track of your progression requirements.
-Students who have not submitted progressions reports and have not made satisfactory progress will not be eligible to enrol for the academic year and will be deregistered (see the Code of Practice, available on moodle.uws.ac.uk).
+Students who have not submitted progressions reports and have not made satisfactory progress will not be eligible to enrol for the academic year and will be deregistered (see the Code of Practice, available on the UWS Doctoral College Web Page).